 But we can't hide from the facts.
 Elderly drivers who do not belong on the road are causing motor vehicle crashes at an unacceptable rate.
-The problem will only get worse.
-We will have 100 million drivers over the age of 65 in 15 years.
-We already have more than 5,000 drivers over the age of 70.
+The elderly driver accident problem will only get worse.
+We have approximately 45 million licensed drivers over the age of 65 and 29 million licensed drivers over the age of 70.

-- poor judgment while making left hand turns,
+- poor judgment while making left-hand turns,

 - decreased ability to quickly react to an unexpected situation (such as a child running across a street to catch a ball),

 These mistakes are usually negatively correlated with the general health of the elderly driver who might have conditions such as dementia, arthritis, vision loss, or hearing loss.
 Also, many medications, whether prescribed or over the counter, impair driving abilities.